armbian/documentation/docs/User-Guide_Basic-Troubleshooting.md

 #### Connector

-- MicroUSB connector is rated for the maximum current of 1.8A.
-Trying to pass larger current may result in a voltage dropping below USB specifications
+- MicroUSB connector is rated for the maximum current of 1.8A, but even this number cannot be guaranteed.
+Trying to pass larger current (even momentarily) may result in a voltage dropping below USB specifications
 - Most of the boards can also be powered through GPIO pins.
 This can be used to bypass the microUSB connector and thus to improve stability

 ### SD card notes